|Research and Conservation|

 Not only do Museum conservators preserve the collection, they help make works of art readable to visitors so that they see the art rather than any damage to it.
 As a result, most restorations are designed to be invisible to the naked eye.
 In some complicated instances, however, this may involve a balancing act, employing suggestive measures to make the work appear complete while not obscuring the visual difference between original work and restoration.

 The Getty Museum has approximately 25 conservators and support staff.
 Within the Museum there are four conservation departments.
-To learn more about their work, click the video icons in the box on the right.

 In addition, the Getty Conservation Institute's Museum Research Laboratory provides service to the Museum's conservation departments performing scientific analysis of works from the collections to support treatments, studies of technology and materials, and collaboration with the conservators and other institutions.